Ulcerative Colitis: There's a Spice For That

-Patients with mild-to-moderate ulcerative colitis are usually treated with oral and/or topical mesalamine.
-When it doesn’t seem to be working, the standard protocol is to bring in more intensive treatments — such as corticosteroids and/or immunomodulators.
-These approaches require a step up — emotionally, financially and in monitoring, and therefore require substantial commitment.
+Patients with mild-to-moderate UC are usually treated with oral and/or topical mesalamine.
+When it doesn’t seem to be working, the standard protocol is to bring in more intensive treatments — such as corticosteroids, immunomodulators, and/or biologics.
+These approaches require a step up — emotionally, financially, and in monitoring, and therefore require substantial commitment.
 For these patients, a safe, oral, inexpensive alternative therapy that requires little monitoring would be a significant advance.